John Alexander Low Waddell: Early life and education

 John Alexander Low Waddell was born on January 15, 1854, in Port Hope, Ontario, Canada, to Robert Waddell (b.
 1815) and Angeline E. Jones.
 His mother was the daughter of William Jones, late colonel of the 27th regiment and sheriff of the city of New York and a member of the State legislature in 1844.
 Waddell was the oldest child of eight.

-Homeschooled to nine years of age, Waddell was reportedly in poor health throughout his youth.
+Homeschooled until the age of nine, Waddell was reportedly in poor health throughout his youth.
 He later attended Trinity College School in Port Hope until turning sixteen, when his parents sent him on a ten-month voyage to Hong Kong and Shanghai on the clipper ship N.B.
 Palmer.
 In 1875, Waddell obtained his first degree, in civil engineering, from Rensselaer Polytechnic Institute in Troy, New York.
 In 1882 he married Ava Everett of Council Bluffs, Iowa, the daughter of prominent lawyer Horace Everett.
 In 1904 he earned a Doctorate of Science (D.Sc) from McGill University.